shredthaGNAR/stars/README.md

 * [Josua996/AutoTag](https://github.com/Josua996/AutoTag): A Thunderbird Add-on that automatically tag emails based on the sender address 🤖🏷
 * [tamcore/autoupdate-oh-my-zsh-plugins](https://github.com/tamcore/autoupdate-oh-my-zsh-plugins): Plugin for oh-my-zsh to automatically update custom-plugins
 * [sindresorhus/awesome](https://github.com/sindresorhus/awesome): 😎 Awesome lists about all kinds of interesting topics
-* [sdras/awesome-actions](https://github.com/sdras/awesome-actions): A curated list of awesome actions to use on GitHub
 * [robinrodricks/awesome-actionscript3](https://github.com/robinrodricks/awesome-actionscript3): A curated list of awesome libraries and components for ActionScript 3 and Adobe AIR.
 * [e2b-dev/awesome-ai-agents](https://github.com/e2b-dev/awesome-ai-agents): A list of AI autonomous agents
 * [mahseema/awesome-ai-tools](https://github.com/mahseema/awesome-ai-tools): A curated list of Artificial Intelligence Top Tools